The Ashes

 Those at the top levels of the sport see no reason to stop there.
 If they can pull in such huge numbers for games between counties, what's to prevent them playing against other nations?

-The professional cricketers, people who were being paid to play regularly, they were the ones who inspired an opportunity to take their cricket abroad and play in other countries and basically become a sort of troop of cricketers and they would go all over other countries and play matches in upcountry towns and villages and cities and they could make a lot of money by embarking on what were huge tours in those days.
+Well, the professional cricketers, people who were being paid to play regularly, they were the ones who inspired an opportunity to take their cricket abroad and play in other countries and basically become a sort of troop of cricketers and they would go all over other countries and play matches in upcountry towns and villages and cities.

 Though the first English cricketers to play internationally traveled first to the United States and Canada, In 1861, a professional group make the arduous journey to Australia.

-Paid the grand sum of £150 each, up to £20,000 in today's money, the squad unofficially representing England, travel by steam on the SS Great Britain, making endless loops around the deck and playing games like quits to keep fit.
+Paid the grand sum of £150 each, up to £20,000 in today's money, the squad unofficially representing England travel by steam on the SS Great Britain, making endless loops around the deck and playing games like quits to keep fit.

 But it was a long voyage to Australia in those days.
 It took many weeks to get there, so it was not something you'd undertake lightly.